drug-design/course/docs/tutorials/teachopencadd.md

     ** Authors & Contributors **: TeachOpenCADD has been initiated by the members of Volkamer Lab, Charité - Universitätsmedizin Berlin.
 Many [contributors](https://github.com/volkamerlab/teachopencadd/graphs/contributors) have  participated in its developments

-    ** Prerequisite**: Python (if have any programing background you should be able to understand the python code)
+    ** Prerequisite**: Python Knowledge (if you have any programing background you should be able to understand the python code)
     ** TeachOpenCadd Website**: [Link](https://projects.volkamerlab.org/teachopencadd/external_tutorials_collections.html){target=_blank}
     ** Github Link**: [Link](https://github.com/volkamerlab/teachopencadd){target=_blank}